 When choosing the right lens, the lens material you choose matters.
 While any prescription can be manufactured with a standard plastic lens, strong prescriptions can look thicker and weigh more on your face when made in plastic.
 Dr. Tavel recommends all patients choose Polycarbonate lenses, which are impact-resistance and lighter than standard plastic, or hi-index plastic lenses, which offer the thinnest and lightest lens options for a more aesthetically pleasing and comfortable visual experience.

 If your child requires vision correction, consider Dr. Tavel’s kids’ package: polycarbonate lenses with anti-glare and scratch-resistant coatings, plus a one-year warranty.
 Available for children 17 and younger, our kids’ package is designed to withstand your child’s rough-and-tumble lifestyle, giving parents the peace of mind needed to let kids be kids.
 These impact-resistant lenses are not only thinner and lighter than a standard lens, but they are also designed to eliminate distracting and uncomfortable glare both in the classroom and on the playground.
-At Dr. Tavel, we also know accidents happen, so we include a one-year warranty with our kids package, too.
+At Dr. Tavel, we also know accidents happen.
 If your child damages their lenses, we’ll replace them for you up to three times per year.
 Ask a Dr. Tavel team member for details.